jonathanyeh0723/OpenVINO_People_Counter_App/model/person-detection-retail-0013/WRITEUP.md

 Before building the model's internal representation, the Model Optimizer will search the list of known layers for each layer contained in the input model topology, optimizing the model, and then producing the Intermediate Representation files.

 The Inference Engine loads the layers from the input model IR files into the specified device plugin, which will search a list of known layer implementations for the device.

+On the other hand, because Inference Engine use different data layouts of tensors compared to TensorFlow, so we'll have to do data preprocessing in advance.
+Then, these tensors are flattened out to required data format for inference.
+The results Intermediate Representation including .xml and .bin files, which detailing our topology and weights.